-This version of Makhnai gravy with cashewnuts is dairy-free.
+This version of Makhani gravy with cashew nuts is dairy-free.
 Substitute Paneer with Tofu and butter with any flavourless oil, for vegan version.
-You can also add, lightly sauteed mushroms and other veggies like corns, capsicum to it.
+You can also add, lightly sauteed mushroom and other veggies like corns, capsicum to it.
 Do not add cream.

 You can use the same curry for making Butter Chicken.

-I am sure you and your loved ones will surley like my version of creamy Paneer gravy just like eveyone in my family loves it.
+I am sure you and your loved ones will surely like my version of creamy Paneer gravy just like everyone in my family loves it.